ocaml-bench/ocaml_bench_scripts/README.md

 watch cat /sys/devices/system/cpu/cpu?/cpufreq/scaling_cur_freq
 ```

+Alternatively, Certain BIOS'es will also allow you to turn of TurboBoost.

 ### ASLR on process runs

 Usually processes on linux will have address space layout randomization (ASLR) switched on.
 You can check if this is the case with